 Evidently the car also heated up to 120C in the sunshine when subject to perpendicular radiation.
 It was left behind and is still there today!
 What a joke!

-The ascent trajectory is very simple; a the right time and location at ground zero on the Moon and with the CSM Coulombia in the right location above, the LM Eagle ascent stage lifts off at 90° perpendicular pitch.
+The ascent trajectory is however very simple; a the right time and location at ground zero on the Moon and with the CSM Columbia in the right location above, the LM Eagle ascent stage lifts off at 90° perpendicular pitch.
 Then altitude and speed are increased and pitch is reduced to 0° in orbit at the correct altitude.
-As you accelerate with one engine, you have to change the pitch all the time (from 90 to 0°) until you arrive just adjacent to CSM Coulombia for docking in orbit.
-As CSM Coulombia has speed 1 500 m/s you must ensure your start at the right time!
-If you start a minute too late you will arrive 90 kilometers behind the CSM Coulombia and docking is difficult.
+As you accelerate with one engine, you have to change the pitch all the time (from 90 to 0°) until you arrive just adjacent to CSM Columbia for docking in orbit at an altitude about 100.000 m As CSM Columbia has speed 1 500 m/s you must ensure your start at the right time!
+If you start a minute too late you will arrive 90 kilometers behind the CSM Columbia and docking is difficult.

 The ascent stage is the upper part of the LM: